immortalvm/dbspec/README.md

 Apache Ant is required for building the project.
 On Debian and Debian-based distros the package ```ant``` can be installed.

+### Docker

+Docker is required for running the DBMS used for testing.
+On Debian and Debian-based distros the package ```docker.io``` can be installed.

+### PostgreSQL Client

+The PostgreSQL client is is required for setting up a test database On Debian and Debian-based distros the package ```postgresql-client-14``` can be installed.

 ## Preparing